-The MPS4232 is the 32 channel pressure scanner variant in the MPS4000 series of pressure scanners.
+The MPS4216 and MPS4232 are the digital 16 and 32 channel pressure scanner variants available in the MPS4000 series of pressure scanners.
 All variants in the series use the same sensor package.
 However, the electronics are different for each, and the overall form factor is slightly different for each model.
 Because the interface, form factor, and function is different for each variant they will be covered in separate documents.
-There are several options that, for the most part, apply to all variants.
+There are several options that apply to all variants.